pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

+- So how do we solve this problem?
 - Fortunately we've got 30+ years of research, we should use it!
 - This is the first book about temporal databases, by Richard Snodgrass.
-  - Well I recently discovered collection of academic papers he edited that's even earlier.
-I haven't read that one yet.
+  - Actually there is an earlier book, a collection of academic papers he edited.
+But this one was written for working programmers.
-- Published in 1999, though my copy says copyright 2000.
+- As you can guess from the title, it's from the end of the 90's.
 - It shows how to do everything.
   - valid-time, system-time, bitemporal.
   - snapshot query vs sequenced vs non-sequenced